WayXG/RLHF4MATH_Dev/alignment_algorithms/README.md

 # DPO/KTO Training with Multi-turn Data

-We provide a tentative implementation here.
+The implementation of DPO and KTO are adapted from open-source packages [TRL](https://github.com/huggingface/trl) and [RLHFlow](https://github.com/RLHFlow/Online-RLHF).
 Comparedto the original DPO/KTO, we only need to modify the mask of the samples to mask out all the external tokens.
-You can read the "get_new_mask" function in dpo_trainer or kto_trainer to get the idea.
+The current implementation supports Gemma and Mistral model.
+You can read the "get_new_mask" function in dpo_trainer or kto_trainer to get the idea and easily implement for other LLMs.

 ## 1 Installation instructions